Poetry Matters Project

 2. Submit one reading of your poem.
 No identifying information should be on the reading entry.
 Submit entry as a video or audio file.

 3. All participants agree to be subjects of press releases and media stories about their work and the contest.

 4. Your submission is an agreement that should your entry win; you will provide a document of your winning entry as soon as notification of your placement as a winner of the contest has posted.

 5. All submissions should include

 • email address

-• school name and address with school principal listed
+• school name and address with name of school principal listed

 • your submission title(s), • and a short, publishable bio of approximately 50 words.

 Submissions not following these criteria will be disqualified.

 Questions: Email all questions regarding your entry to firstname.lastname@example.org.